chapdel/nexopos/readme/php/NotificationAPI.md

 # Getting Started

 The notifications are helpful to display relevant messages to a user or group of user on a specific matter.
 It shouldn't be used for a discussion messages but can be used to share a status on a process, an information about the store details or a user account.
-NexoPOS 4.x has not a NotificationsService that ease creating notifications for users or group of users.
+Labsdel 1.x has not a NotificationsService that ease creating notifications for users or group of users.

 ## Different Between Notifications To User and Group of User